 Hello!
 I'm a postdoc in the MIT Computational Biology Lab (PI: Prof. Manolis Kellis) at MIT CSAIL and the Broad Institute.
 My research is currently supported by the Alana Down Syndrome Center at MIT, supporting our aims of using contextualized machine learning to understand complex diseases.
-I completed my PhD at the CS Department at Carnegie Mellon University, advised by Prof. Eric Xing.
+I completed my PhD at the CS Department at CMU, advised by Prof. Eric Xing.

 New preprint: Our study of biases and implications in EHR datasets ("Death by Round Numbers") is now available on Medrxiv!

 New publication: Our study of Personalized Treatment Effects in Covid-19 is now available in JBI!

 Code available: The alpha version of Contextualized is now available.